Queenxrypt/deleva/README.md

 path executes correctly end to end before autonomous monitoring was running.
 It reduced real debt from $11.9985 to $1.9998.
 Full evidence is in [`proof/DELEVA_TRANSACTION_PROOF.md`](proof/DELEVA_TRANSACTION_PROOF.md).
-**This transaction hash must never be replaced** — not by the earlier WETH feasibility test (superseded, see [`proof/DELEVA_INITIAL_BLOCKER.md`](proof/DELEVA_INITIAL_BLOCKER.md)), and not by a demo/mock hash.
+**This transaction hash must never be replaced**, not by the earlier WETH feasibility test (superseded, see [`proof/DELEVA_INITIAL_BLOCKER.md`](proof/DELEVA_INITIAL_BLOCKER.md)), and not by a demo/mock hash.